Combating Gang Violence Through Prevention and Intervention Strategies within the County of Kern

 The Joint City and County Standing Committee to Combat Gang Violence was created by the County of Kern and the City of Bakersfield in the Fall of 2006 in an effort to combat gang violence in the community by developing a plan of attack against the root causes of gang violence.
 As a result of this plan, funding oportunities were provided to vendors based on their proposals to establish gang prevention and intervention programs.
 The agencies funded and their programs are as follows:

-Provide comprehensive group and individual adult mentoring services promoting healthy life skills to parents of at-risk youth.
+Provide comprehensive group and one-on-one adult mentoring services promoting healthy life skills to parents of at-risk youth.
 Additional services include crisis intervention, resource and referral, and long-term follow up to address individual needs.
-(Referrals through County gang-prevention funding are limited to the Probation Department.)

 Coordinate the early identification and referral of at-risk students and their families to after-school mentoring and parent skills building programs.

 Expand and recruit the Parent Project facilitators, including the outlying areas of Kern County.

 Provide youth mentoring activities to children between the ages of 6 and 18.

 Provide individual or group mentoring services to youth identified as high risk, at risk and gang involved.